 Living in the poorest country closest to America,

+only to upturn lint in their empty pockets.
 After your parents desperately called

 for the two nurses based in your city to examine